jtacoma/go-pkgfix/README.md

 Test-driven development is the recommended workflow:

 1. Add (or modify an existing) test case.
-2. Run the tests, see them fail.
+2. Run the tests, see the new one fail.
-3. Modify the code until the test passes.
+3. Modify the code until all tests pass.
 4. Repeat until the tests verify the requirements have been met.

 Publishing a Fix